 Where to Stay in Chania, Crete

-It’s located in a perfect location, mere minuted from the main harbour area.
-In fact, the charming room we had, boasted a huge balcony terrace with incredible views of the old harbour, the lighthouse and Cretan Sea.
+It’s located in a perfect location, mere minutes from the main harbour area.
+The charming room we had, boasted a huge balcony terrace with incredible views of the old harbour, the lighthouse and the Cretan Sea.

-There are also plenty of other accommodation in Chania to suit all budgets and styles, which you can find on the map below.
+There are also plenty of other accommodations in Chania City to suit all budgets and styles, which you can find on the map below.

 There are so many things to do in Chania on Crete in Greece; this post only covers some of them.
 Try to extend your trip slightly if possible, so you have time to explore as much as possible that this captivating city has to offer.